gruntwork-io/terragrunt/README.md

 1. Paste those contents into a `terragrunt = { ... }` block in a `terraform.tfvars` file.
 1. Delete the `.terragrunt` file.

+### Migrating from Terragrunt v0.11.x and Terraform 0.8.x and older

+Terraform 0.8.x and older did not support:

+1. Defining remote state configuration in a file
+1. Locking

+Terragrunt was originally created to support both of these features.
+As of Terraform 0.9.0, both of these features are supported natively, so we have had to make changes to Terragrunt:

+1. Terragrunt still supports remote state configuration so you can take advantage of Terragrunt's interpolation functions.
+1. Terragrunt no longer supports locking.

+If you were using Terragrunt v0.11.x and Terraform 0.8.x or older, here is how to migrate:

+1. You may leave your `remote_state` configuration largely unchanged.
+However, in your Terraform code, you must now define a `backend`, although you can leave its configuration blank.
+For example, to use S3 as a remote state backend, you will need to add the following to your Terraform code:

+    ```hcl
+    terraform {
+      backend "s3" {}
+    }
+    ```

+    You can continue to use Terragrunt to configure this remote state backend in your `terraform.tfvars` files, taking advantage of Terragrunt's interpolation functions:

+    ```hcl
+    terragrunt = {
+      remote_state {
+        backend = "s3"
+        config {
+          bucket     = "my-terraform-state"
+          key        = "${path_relative_to_include()}/terraform.tfstate"
+          region     = "us-east-1"
+          encrypt    = true
+        }
+      }
+    }
+    ```

+1. Remove any `lock { ... }` blocks from your Terragrunt configurations, as these are no longer supported.
+If you were storing remote state in S3 and relying on DynamoDB as a locking mechanism, Terraform now supports that natively.
+   To enable it, simply add the `lock_table` parameter to your S3 backend configuration.
+If you configure your S3 backend using Terragrunt, then Terragrunt will automatically create the `lock_table` for your if it doesn't already
+   exist:

+    ```hcl
+    terragrunt = {
+      remote_state {
+        backend = "s3"
+        config {
+          bucket     = "my-terraform-state"
+          key        = "${path_relative_to_include()}/terraform.tfstate"
+          region     = "us-east-1"
+          encrypt    = true

+          # Tell Terraform to do locking using DynamoDB.
+Terragrunt will automatically create this table for you if
+          # it doesn't already exist.
+          lock_table = "my-lock-table"
+        }
+      }
+    }
+    ```

+    If you would like Terraform to automatically retry locks like Terragrunt did (this is particularly useful when running Terraform as part of an automated script, such as a CI build), you use an `extra_arguments` block:

+    ```hcl
+    terragrunt = {
+      remote_state {
+        backend = "s3"
+        config {
+          bucket     = "my-terraform-state"
+          key        = "${path_relative_to_include()}/terraform.tfstate"
+          region     = "us-east-1"
+          encrypt    = true

+          # Tell Terraform to do locking using DynamoDB.
+Terragrunt will automatically create this table for you if
+          # it doesn't already exist.
+          lock_table = "my-lock-table"
+        }
+      }
+    }

+    # Force Terraform to keep trying to acquire a lock for up to 20 minutes if someone else already has the lock
+    extra_arguments "retry_lock" {
+      commands = [
+        "init",
+        "apply",
+        "refresh",
+        "import",
+        "plan",
+        "taint",
+        "untaint"
+      ]

+      arguments = [
+        "-lock-timeout=20m"
+      ]
+    }
+    ```

 ### Developing terragrunt